 It may be possible to plea bargain coercion charges down to a dismissal or lesser charge.
 Common defenses include:

-- the defendant had no criminal intent;
+- You had no criminal intent;

-- the defendant was falsely accused; or
+- You were falsely accused; or

 - there was no coercion